kaelanelson/CS205-Final-Project/Writeup/Solution.md

 #### Levels of Parallelism

 The levels of parallelism are both coarse-grained and fine-grained.
 At the task level, we applied coarse-grained parallelism using MPI.
 At the procedure and loop level, we applied fine-grained parallelism using OpenMP.
-(Justification???)
+While we originally planned on a hybrid MapReduce and MPI model, after gaining a deeper understanding of our algorithms and seeing that libraries such as the Parallel Boost Graph Library apply both coarse and fine-grained parallelism, we decided to use a hybrid MPI and OpenMP model.
+This will also allow us to offer significant improvements for users that do not have access to a distributed system by leveraging multi-threaded cores.

 #### Types of Parallelism within Application